How do you get to be a Hollywood actor?

 The jobs in Hollywood movies are too good to be available to any sort of riff-raff or some talented nobody without any relatives in the industry.
 No, it is only right that the children of established stars should inherit the privilege of glamour and wealth and fame.

-Now what would the children of celebrity Hollywood stars be doing with their lives?
+Now what would the children of celebrity Hollywood stars be doing with their lives if they were not the crown princes and princesses of entertainment royalty?
 Some job that has measurable performance parameters with a demanding skill set?
-Or a job you get because your father or mother knows somebody in the industry and the talents in this industry are judged according to manifestly subjective standards that anyone can, as a favor, manipulate into your favor?
+I’m sure they have all seriously considered it.
+Or would they seek a job that you get because your father or mother knows somebody in the industry and the talents in this industry are judged according to manifestly subjective standards that anyone can, as a favor, manipulate into your favor?

 Take Dakota Johnson.
 As she grows up, she sees her parents leading the wonderful lives of movie stars, celebrities, privileged by fame and exposure.
 She wants to be an actress too, of course.
 Does she have special gifts?
 Is she exceptionally talented?
 Does she work incredibly hard to refine her craft?
-Or does she get opportunities that others do not get, and a few acting classes, and some cosmetic surgery, and then the privileged access to casting directors and producers?
+Maybe.
+Like hundreds of other young, ambitious women.
+But does she also get opportunities that others do not get, and a few acting classes, and some cosmetic surgery, and then the privileged access to casting directors and producers?

 Here’s a trashy site that gives you a glimpse of just how privileged actors have become.
 It is my view that most of these films will be artistically diminished by serving the vanities of the actors rather than the imperatives of the artistic vision, of the writer and director.
 But the die is cast when they seek funding: if Leonardo Di Caprio agrees to be in your film, you have guaranteed yourself millions of dollars for the production.

-Without him, you will be forced to actually make a good film and hope for critical recognition and a small profit.
+Without him, or someone like him, you will be forced to actually make a good film and hope for critical recognition and a small profit.

 Children are inheriting their parent’s Hollywood Privilege